Christian24/open-wc/docs/component-guide/component-guide.md

 Be sure to only override methods defined in `HTMLElement` when necessary or desired.
 Examples of this could be `blur()` or `focus()`.

 ### Events
 The `dispatchEvent` method allows us fire an instance of `CustomEvent`.
-Here it can make sense to prefix events known in the HTML specification.
+Here it can make sense to prefix event names defined in the HTML specification.
 For example `org-textfield` might fire an event called `org-change`.
 This allows to tell custom element events and builtin events apart.

 You should not need to fire builtin events from your custom element.
 If you do, using a workaround like calling `click()` method on it might be easier and should also do the trick.